Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: On the Robustness of ODI/PPE

 \section{On the Robustness of ODI/PPE}

-The above interpretation in Sect.~\ref{sec: underdetermined regu} illustrates the actual intention of the ODI methods and the exact sense of the solution: a minimum norm least squares solution.
+The above interpretation in Sect.~\ref{sec: underdetermined regu} illustrates the ODI methods' actual intention and the solution's exact sense: an MN or MNLS solution.
 Despite this, one may still wonder, what is the fundamental mechanism behind the robustness of the ODI (and the equivalent PPE)?
 Perhaps the most obvious explanation to the robustness of the ODI is that the ensemble averaging practice of the traditional ODI algorithms work to cancel out the random noise.
-However, this is only one way---but not necessarily a fundamental way---to look at it: recall that the matrix ODI methods in \citet{zigunov2023fast,zigunov2024one} do not apply any ensemble averaging and achieve the same accuracy and robustness as the conventional RPR-ODI.
+However, this is one way---but not necessarily a fundamental way---to look at it: the matrix ODI methods in \citet{zigunov2023fast,zigunov2024one} and some examples in the current work (see Sect.~\ref{sec: validation}) do not apply any ensemble averaging and achieve the same accuracy and robustness as the conventional RPR-ODI.

-Extending the comprehensions in Sect.~\ref{sec: underdetermined regu}, we may gain insights into why the ODI/PPE is robust against random noise from various perspectives, which may inspire improvements within easy reach by leveraging some classic results in approximation, statistics, regularization, and data assimilation.
+Extending the comprehensions in Sect.~\ref{sec: underdetermined regu}, we may gain insights into why the ODI/PPE is robust against random noise from various perspectives, which may inspire improvements within easy reach.
 We keep notes herein as follows, in the order of importance in the authors' view, which could be subjective.

-\begin{rmk}[guaranteed compatibility] RPR-ODI implicitly (and iteratively) seeks an orthogonal projection to correct the data to guarantee the compatibility of the Neumann problem of the Poisson equation. \end{rmk}